 For instance, your neighbor has a legally implied duty not to build a playground on his property filled with spikey metal rods if there are children in the area, because such an attractive nuisance would likely result in those children getting hurt.
-But your neighbor has no legal duty to paint his house or keep up his lawn, even if his failure to do so makes the neighborhood look worse.
+But the neighbor has no legal duty to paint the house or keep up the lawn, even if failure to do so makes the neighborhood look worse.

 Criminal statutes do not always give rise to a private cause of action.
 Nevertheless, it's worth checking your state's laws: the activities that accompany drug sales could provide grounds for a private nuisance claim in small claims court.